Skip to main menu Skip to main content Skip to footer

 Plan for about 45 minutes to an hour for a comprehensive exam.
 If we need to dilate your pupils, you may need a bit more time, and your vision will be blurry for several hours afterward.

 In most cases, yes.
 Dilation gives us the best view of the back of your eye, allowing us to check for signs of serious conditions like macular degeneration, diabetic retinopathy, and glaucoma.
-Your pupils will be enlarged for 2-4 hours, making you sensitive to light and affecting your ability to focus on close objects.
-We recommend bringing sunglasses and having someone drive you home.
+Your pupils will remain enlarged for 2–4 hours, which can make you sensitive to light and affect your ability to focus on close objects.
+We recommend bringing sunglasses and arranging a ride home if needed.

 Yes, you can wear your contacts to your appointment.
 However, if you’re getting a new contact lens prescription, we may ask you to remove them so we can examine your eyes and get accurate measurements.

-What’s the difference between an optometrist and an ophthalmologist?
 Optometrists are eye care professionals who examine eyes, prescribe glasses and contacts, and detect eye diseases.
 Ophthalmologists are medical doctors who can do everything an optometrist does, plus perform eye surgery and treat complex eye diseases.
-At Longwood Eye & LASIK Center, our team includes both, ensuring you get comprehensive care no matter what your eyes need.
+At Longwood Eye & LASIK, our team includes both, ensuring you get comprehensive care no matter what your eyes need.

 Children are amazingly adaptable and often don’t realize they have vision problems.
 They might think everyone sees the way they do.
 Poor vision can significantly impact learning and development, and some childhood eye conditions need early treatment to prevent permanent vision loss.
 An exam is the only way to know for sure that your child’s eyes are healthy and developing normally.